-Similarly, applicants must use the online application to correct or amplify the information in a registration for a group of unpublished works or a group of short online literary works.
+Similarly, applicants must use the online application to correct or amplify the information in a registration for a group of unpublished works.
 See id. § 202.6(e)(2).
-But before submitting the claim, the applicant must contact the Office of Registration Policy & Practice at copyinfo@copyright.gov to obtain prior authorization and instructions concerning the information that should be included in the application.
-For additional information, see Supplementary Registration (Circular 8).
+But before submitting the claim, the applicant must contact the Office Registration Policy & Practice at the address listed in Section 1802.8(A) to obtain prior authorization and instructions concerning the information that should be included in the application.